Genetically modified organism: Animals

 The vast majority of genetically modified animals are at the research stage with the number close to entering the market remaining small.
 As of 2018 only three genetically modified animals have been approved, all in the USA.
-A goat and a chicken have been engineered to produce medicines and a salmon has increased its own growth.
+A goat and a chicken have been engineered to produce medicines and a salmon to increase its growth.
 Despite the differences and difficulties in modifying them, the end aims are much the same as for plants.
 GM animals are created for research purposes, production of industrial or therapeutic products, agricultural uses, or improving their health.
 There is also a market for creating genetically modified pets.

 Mammals

 Some chimeras, like the blotched mouse shown, are created through genetic modification techniques like gene targeting.

 The process of genetically engineering mammals is slow, tedious, and expensive.
 However, new technologies are making genetic modifications easier and more precise.
 The first transgenic mammals were produced by injecting viral DNA into embryos and then implanting the embryos in females.
 The embryo would develop and it would be hoped that some of the genetic material would be incorporated into the reproductive cells.
 Then researchers would have to wait until the animal reached breeding age and then offspring would be screened for the presence of the gene in every cell.
 The development of the CRISPR-Cas9 gene editing system as a cheap and fast way of directly modifying germ cells, effectively halving the amount of time needed to develop genetically modified mammals.